 - Microsoft Word 2003 and up without key numbers (download)

-† At the beginning, we suggest that you use a numbered template.
+† To start, we suggest that you use a numbered template.
 Instantly knowing the number of the macro you want to edit is a must.

 Enterpad's keypress beep mute